-For the past 3 years, there have not been any successful births among the last 74 Endangered Southern Resident Orcas (J, K, & L- pods), which are literally starving to death.
-Most crucial to their survival is secured primary food source: Endangered Chinook Salmon, now at critically low numbers.
-Experts state that breaching the 4 lower Snake River dams is essential in restoring the Chinook’s spawning habitat.
-In brief, the energy produced by the four lower Snake River dams could be replaced by a mix of other clean energy sources that are now available at lower cost.
+The last 72 Endangered Southern Resident Orcas (J, K, & L- pods) of the Pacific Northwest are literally starving to death.
+Most crucial to their survival is secured primary food source: Endangered Chinook Salmon, also at critically low numbers.
+Experts state that breaching the 4 Lower Snake River dams is essential in restoring the Chinook’s spawning habitat.
+In brief, the energy produced by the 4 Lower Snake River dams could be replaced by a mix of other clean energy sources that are now available at lower cost.
 Numerous reasons are presented by DamSense.org for breaching.

 However, please consider COPY & PASTE of the text with key comments provided below to personalize YOUR OWN more POWERFUL letter to your own letterhead.
 Please be sure to include the following key comments.

 I am writing to respectfully request that you publicly endorse the removal of the four Lower Snake River dams (Ice Harbor Dam, Lower Monumental Dam, Little Goose Dam, Low Granite Dam) in order to help recover endangered salmon populations and to increase food supplies for critically endangered Southern Resident Killer Whales (SRKW).

 As of August 2019, there were only 72 SRKW remaining, with “Mega” (L41) declared to be missing as of January 2020.
 According to your own SROTF, “the status of the Southern Resident population remains critical, with a declining population, a continued lack of prey and ever-increasing adverse impacts from vessels and toxics.”
 Without adequate food, SRKW are declining in condition, they are more susceptible to disease and adverse impacts from their contaminant loads, their productivity declines, and calf mortality increases.